 David is responsible for the management and execution of Hancock Timber Resource Group’s timberland acquisitions program throughout all regions.
 In this role, he is responsible for all facets of HTRG’s timberland acquisition strategy and process including identification, outreach, due diligence, investment analysis, negotiations, transaction management to closing and supporting property management implementation.
 Prior to his current position, David worked in forest operations, resource planning and acquisition functions over 1998 to 2003 for HTRG based in Olympia, Washington and Melbourne, Australia.
 Before joining HTRG in 2015 (and in 1998), David led acquisitions, asset management and forest operations activities for Rayonier Inc. over 2003 to 2014 and from 1990 to 1998.
 He received his B.S. degree in Forest Engineering from the University of Maine, and a M.S. in Forestry from Virginia Polytechnic Institute and State University.

 Julie is responsible for institutional business development activities in North America and Europe in both agriculture and timber.
 In addition, she is directly involved in supporting new product and channel development initiatives at HNRG.
 In this role she is responsible for collaborating and partnering with the global team of sales professionals at John Hancock and Manulife to proactively develop new business opportunities targeting multiple channels and geographies.
 Prior to joining HNRG, Julie was Director of Agriculture at Conservation Resource Partners.
 Before joining Conservation Resource Partners in 2017, Julie was the Product Strategist for Timber and Agriculture at Grantham, Mayo, Van Otterloo, LLC where she was involved in the development of both timber and agriculture strategies as well as client relationship management and business development with the firm’s Renewable Resources Group.
 Julie previously served as an independent consultant in the agricultural investment space and was also a Portfolio Manager with Hancock Agricultural Investment Group, where she served in a number of roles from 1989-2005.
 Julie holds BA in English from Dartmouth College and an MBA from the Tuck School of Business at Dartmouth College.
-She is a CFA® charterholder and is registered with John Hancock Distributors LLC holding Series 7 and 63 licenses.
+She is a CFA® charterholder and a member of the CFA Society Boston.
+She is registered with John Hancock Distributors LLC holding Series 7 and 63 licenses.

 Gene is responsible for the accounting, reporting and tax functions of Hancock Natural Resource Group’s timberland, farmland and renewable energy investments.
 Gene serves as the Chief Financial Officer and Treasurer of several third party investor funds.
 Before joining the firm in 2006, he was employed by two Boston based hedge funds and had various responsibilities including accounting, reporting and operations.
 Prior to this, Gene was employed at PricewaterhouseCoopers, as a manager in their Audit Practice and Transaction Services group.
 Gene earned his B.S. in Accounting from Boston College, his M.S. in Taxation from Northeastern University and was previously a licensed CPA in NY and MA.